nathan-sprague/CV_lab/README.md

 # Section 1: Using OpenCV to detect bees using non-ML methods

 ## <b>BGR thresholding</b>
 The most simple way of separating something from its background is finding the approximate color of the background and removing it.
-Try dong this to an image of a bee.
+Try doing this to an image of a bee.

 <b>Change the variable "partNum" at the top of the file to equal 4.</b><br>
 <b>In the function "bgrThreshold", try finding masking threshold values to remove the most of the background</b><br>